 - As we need to fry these croquettes for making its cover crunchy.
 That’s the reason to keep the flame at medium to high till the chop gets golden brown in color.

-- If you’re worried about calories then you may bake these croquettes too in your microwave.
+- If you’re a little calorie conscious then you may bake these croquettes too in your microwave.